Notes on a Website

 - Fast & cheap will not be good

-This is not to say the holy trinity is not impossible, but know which one you are prepared to be flexible about.
+This is not to say the holy trinity of good, fast AND cheap is unobtainable, but know which one you are flexible about.

 Discovery sessions encourage engagement

-Creating a site is a collaborative effort, get everyone involved at the start.
+Creating a site is a collaborative effort, get all the key people involved at the start.

 - Gather information that will inform the planning